microfan1/CROWN/README.md

 ================

 ## 1. Overview
 This repository provides the code needed to compute the CROWN method for **C**onstrained **R**esidual Nodewise **O**ptimal **W**eight Regressio**n**, which can be used to construct constrained portfolios in a high-dimensional scenario (p>T).
-It also shows different methods in obtaining a solution for high dimensional portfolio with a large number of assets.
-Specifically, we consider portfolios with tracking error constraints, portfolios with tracking error jointly with weight (equality or inequality) restrictions, and portfolios with only weight restrictions.
+It also shows different state-of-the-art methods in obtaining a solution for high dimensional portfolios with a large number of assets.
+Regarding the constraints, specifically, we consider portfolios with tracking error constraints, portfolios with tracking error jointly with weight (equality or inequality) restrictions, and portfolios with only weight restrictions.

-Firstly, we need an estimator of precision matrix for the return data.
+Firstly, we need an estimator of covariance/precision matrix for the return data.

-This repository shows the method **CROWN** using a residual-based nodewise regression to get the estimate of covariance, along with 4 other popular methods:
+This repository shows the method **CROWN** using a residual-based nodewise regression (Caner, Medeiros and Vasconcelos, 2023, J. Econom.) to get the estimate of the covariance, along with 4 other popular methods:
 1. **NODEWISE** from [A Nodewise Regression Approach to Estimating Large Portfolios]
 2. **POET** from [Large Covariance Estimation by Thresholding Principal Orthogonal Complements]
 3. **NLS**  from [Nonlinear Shrinkage of the Covariance Matrix for Portfolio Selection: Markowitz Meets Goldilocks]
 4. **SF-NLS** from [Nonlinear Shrinkage of the Covariance Matrix for Portfolio Selection: Markowitz Meets Goldilocks]

-The paper detailing the methodology for the CROWN estimator is available at [Navigating Complexity: Constrained Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints](https://arxiv.org/abs/2402.17523).
+The paper detailing the methodology for the CROWN estimator is available at: [Navigating Complexity: Constrained Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints](https://arxiv.org/abs/2402.17523).

 ## 2. Required packages